 Karbi Tribe

-Residing in Karbi Anglong hills, the Karbis practice shifting cultivation and celebrate Rongker, a festival to protect villages from natural calamities.
+Residing in Karbi Anglong hills of Assam, the Karbis practice shifting cultivation and celebrate Rongker, a festival to protect villages from natural calamities.

-Apart from this Rava, Deori, Hajong, Sonowal Kachari, Dimasa and Adivasis are some prominent tribes that live in Assam.
+Apart from the above mentioned communities – Rava, Deori, Hajong, Sonowal Kachari, Dimasa, Tai, Sinpho and Adivasis are some prominent tribes of Assam.

 Major Tribes of Meghalaya